 National Archives Museum

-During this interactive program, students will explore the First Amendment freedoms from the Bill of Rights using historical primary sources from the National Archives.
+Students will explore the First Amendment freedoms from the Bill of Rights in this interactive and engaging civics program based on historical primary sources from the National Archives.
 Students will learn about the importance of First Amendment rights, identify examples in photographs and short written documents, and discover how to exercise those freedoms.

 All events listed in the calendar are free unless noted.